 What is the Foundation’s primary geographic focus?

 The Foundation’s primary geographic focus is Charlotte, North Carolina and the surrounding region.
-In 2017, the Board will also consider requests from North Carolina based organizations beyond the above geographic focus.
-Please see the 2017/2018 Application Schedule for more information on when to apply.
+The Board will also consider requests from North Carolina based organizations based on the 2017/2018 Application Schedule.

 What kind of funding does the Foundation provide?

 The Foundation will provide funding consideration for general operating support, project/program support, scholarship support, capital campaign support, and in some cases, endowment support.
 Please see the Foundation’s most recently filed Form 990 for more information.